bradleesand/cppgm-pa6/README.md

 It is easy to see from here how to get from this architecture to a recursive descent parser.
 Furthermore you can use `FIRST` and `FOLLOW` (when they are small) to make predictive decisions to cut down parse time.

-You can read the first half of chapter 4 of the dragon book for a refresher on top down parsing.
+You can reread the first half of chapter 4 of the dragon book for a refresher on top down parsing.

 In cases where you need to parse a sequence of the same non-terminal (`foo*` or `foo+`), in almost all cases the C++ grammar will allow you to do this greedily.
 That is you can match as many as you can, and you will usually not need to backtrack, you can usually fail the parent parse function without trying shorter sequences.